ziman/ttstar/README.md

 Besides what the original paper had, we have:
 * [P] higher-order erasure
 * [P] changing arities of functions
-* [M] data constructor support
+* [M] support of inductive families and full dependent pattern matching
-    * because M-L avoids case-expressions
+    * M-L avoids this entirely
 * [MP] erasure polymorphism for let-bound names (includes top-level)
     * but not lambda-bound names
+* checkable result of erasure
+* an erasure calculus
-* pruning LHSs of clauses
+* equivalence of pattern clauses vs. case trees
-* irrelevant clause removal
+* pruning case trees
 * local pattern-matching clauses in let
+    * actually, let is fully equivalent to top-level
     * only one definition per let at the moment; absolutely not necessary, I just can't be bothered to invent good syntax for it

 [P] = improvement over previous paper, [M] = improvement over Mishra-Linger